ericwbailey/ericwbailey.website/source/published/my-jeans-metadata-may-outlive-the-company-that-sold-them.md

   <p>“It’s so easy and convenient.
 All the info you need and more, just one tap away!
 No more squinting at a tiny label!”</p>
 </blockquote>

-Granted, I could look up this information up elsewhere online, but the larger point is that I’m surprised that some opportunistic individual has hasn’t already enacted this predatory idea.
+Granted, I could look up this information up elsewhere online.
+However, the larger point is that I’m surprised that some opportunistic individual has hasn’t already enacted this predatory idea.
 And I’m depressed that I’m surprised.

 ## Lifespan